The short version

 Minimal.
 Crexi Pro does include some tenant data and contact information for properties in their database.
 But Crexi's core product is the marketplace and transaction layer, not prospecting.
 The tenant data is a feature inside a larger platform, not the main event.

-Honest constraint: SCAYLED does not list properties, manage offers, or run deal rooms.
-It does one thing: turn an address into a verified contact list of nearby operators.
-The tools sit in completely different parts of the brokerage workflow.
+The honest constraint runs the other way too: SCAYLED does not list properties, manage offers, or run deal rooms.
+It covers occupier prospecting and territory intelligence, turning a listing or a patch into a verified, named prospect set and the signals that precede a move.
+The two platforms sit in completely different parts of the brokerage workflow.

 Feature comparison